 VAD stands for "Ventricular Assist Device".
 It helps a weak or really sick heart to pump blood to the body.
-The type of VAD that we are talking with you about is a continuous flow VAD, called the HVADTM System.
+The type of VAD that we are talking with you about is a continuous flow VAD, called the HeartMate 3TM Left Ventricular Assist Device (LVAD).

-Your continuous flow VAD will work by continuously spinning blood from the weak part of the heart, through the device, out to the aorta, and the rest of the body.
-There is a small impeller located inside the VAD that helps with this spinning motion.
-The pump is always connected to a controller and a power source that keeps the VAD spinning.
+Your HeartMate 3TM LVAD will work by continuously spinning blood from the weak part of the heart, through the device, out to the aorta, and the rest of the body.
+There is a small rotor located inside the VAD that helps with this spinning motion.
+The pump is always connected to a controller and requires a power source to keep the VAD spinning.
 Because the continuous flow device bypasses the weakened heart chamber, you may not be able to feel your pulse.